hyoklee/cumuless/README.md

 # CUMULESS

 This is a pilot project that deploys CUMULUS functionalities using Serverless Framework.

-## Ingest

-## Transform
+## Deploy

+cumuless deploy

-## Archive
+## Remove the Service

+cumuless remove